nordic-institute/X-Road/doc/security_server_sidecar_security_guide.md

 stat -c %a /var/run/docker.sock
 ```

-It is also important to make sure the Docker socket is not mounted inside a container, since it could allow processes running inside such container to effectively allow for full control of the host.
+It is also important to make sure the Docker socket is not mounted inside a container, since it could allow processes running inside such container to effectively gain full control of the Docker host.

 We can check that the Docker socket is not mounted in any container by running: